If you've been in business for awhile or are considering starting a new business… you might have heard about the “holy grail” of business models.

 7. Online Courses Set Up As Evergreen Programs

-Similar to a membership site, online courses are a little more geared toward offering specific information regarding your business.
+Similar to a membership site, online courses are a little more geared toward offering specific information unique to your business.

-Often, online courses on their own do not bring in recurring billing.
+Often, online courses on their own do not bring in recurring income.
 However, with a strong sales funnel, they will bring in consistent recurring revenue from new sales.

 For this to be successful, you'll have to create a marketing “crank” that you can turn to generate new business.
 This could be in the form of Facebook ads, ongoing content marketing efforts, or even running a social media challenge.